 The core feature of the plugin is the multi-language environment: the user selects the part of the text and defines the language for checking from the UI.

-WProofreader integration for TinyMCE is highly secure, customizable and accessible.
+WProofreader for TinyMCE spellchecker plugin is highly secure, customizable and accessible.
 The toolkit is the same as for the rest of integrations with other RTEs.

 Quill is a free, open source customizable WYSIWYG editor with modular architecture and expressive API.